NumPy Array Join

 To use the concatenate function, the arrays to be merged are passed as arguments to the function, either as a sequence of arrays or as a single array.
 The function then returns a new array that contains all the elements from the input arrays.

-One important aspect to take into consideration while using the numpy.concatenate function is ensuring that the shape of the arrays is compatible.
+One important aspect to consider while using the numpy.concatenate function is ensuring that the shape of the arrays is compatible.
 The arrays should have the same shape along the concatenation axis, also known as the axis argument.
 This axis can be specified to concatenate the arrays along different dimensions such as rows (axis=0) or columns (axis=1).

 In NumPy, there are several stack methods available to join arrays.
 These stack methods allow us to combine arrays either horizontally, vertically, or in terms of height.